-It won't be a problem being better organised - I will simply do a plan on graph paper and pin it inside the wood shed.
-I know exactly what potagers start with - brick paths and coloured lettuces, and both of these essential elements are here already.
-I will integrate these with broad beans, sweet peas, and carrots, in a designer frenzy.
-Gourmet potatoes and crazy bright purple beets will also appear, and I will experiment with oriental radishes in straight lines.
-I will not abandon my heirloom tomatoes, I will control them.
-I will become the potager queen.
+I knew that potagers had brick paths and coloured lettuces, and both of these essential elements were already present.
+I would integrate these with broad beans, sweet peas, and carrots, in a designer frenzy.
+Gourmet potatoes and crazy bright purple beets would also line up, and I would experiment with oriental radishes in straight lines.
+Rather than abandon my heirloom tomatoes, I would control them.
+I would become the potager queen.

 I also made some serious cooking resolutions - this seemed sensible and timely.
 My potager would naturally be filled with luscious edibles, so I would find ways to put green things into every meal.
 I would investigate stuffed marrows.
 Freshly pulled carrots would be served with all dips, lettuce would be disguised and inserted in unexpected places.